Background pattern

 • a decrease in white blood cells (called “neutropenia”) – which appears in blood tests

-Frequent:may affect up to 1 in 10 patients
+Common:may affect up to 1 in 10 people

--restlessness and hyperactivity (psychomotor hyperactivity)
+• restlessness and hyperactivity (psychomotor hyperactivity)

-5. Conservation of Briviact
+5. Storage of Briviact

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

-• This medication does not require special storage conditions.
+• This medicine does not require any special storage conditions.

-• Medications should not be thrown down the drain or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
+• Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-The active ingredient is brivaracetam.
+The active substance is brivaracetam.

 • Each 5 ml vial contains 50 mg of brivaracetam.

-Appearance of the product and packaging contents
+Appearance of the product and pack size

-Marketing authorization holder and manufacturer
+Marketing authorisation holder and manufacturer

-Marketing authorization holder
+Marketing authorisation holder

 UCB Pharma, S.A., Allée de la Recherche 60, B-1070, Brussels, Belgium.